-- 3 large eggs, plus 3 egg yolks
+- 3 large whole eggs, plus 3 large egg yolks

 - 1 tablespoon corn syrup

-- Make the chocolate crust: Preheat the oven to 350 degrees Fahrenheit (180 C) with a rack in the center position.
-Combine the chocolate wafers and sugar in the bowl of a food processor and process until finely ground.
+- Make the chocolate crust: Preheat the oven to 350°F (180°C) with a rack in the center position.
+Combine the chocolate wafers and sugar in the bowl of a large food processor and process until finely ground.
 Pour in the melted butter and process until well mixed and crumbly.

-- Dump the crumbs into a 10-inch removable-bottom tart pan (original recipe uses a 9-inch springform pan, both work depending on what you have on hand) and, using the bottom of a measuring cup, press the crumbs on the bottom and 1-inch up the sides of the pan.
-Carefully transfer to the oven and bake for 15 minutes, or until fragrant and firm.
-Let cool completely on a wire rack.
+- Transfer the crumbs into a 10-inch removable-bottom tart pan (original recipe uses a 9-inch springform pan, both work depending on what you have on hand) and, using the bottom of a measuring cup, press the crumbs on the bottom and 1-inch up the sides of the pan.
+Carefully transfer the tart pan to the oven and bake for 15 minutes, or until fragrant and firm.
+Let the crust cool completely on a wire rack before assembling.

 - To make the citrus curd: Zest the lemons, blood oranges, and lime; set the zests aside.
-Squeeze the citrus juice (you should have about 1 cup or 240 ml) and combine it with the sugar, butter, and salt in a medium saucepan.
+Squeeze the citrus juice (it should yield 1 cup or 240 mL) and combine the juices with the sugar, butter, and salt in a medium saucepan.
 Bring the mixture to a boil over medium heat, stirring occasionally.

 - Meanwhile, whisk the eggs and egg yolks in a medium heat-proof bowl until combined.
-While whisking rapidly, pour the hot citrus-sugar mixture slowly in the eggs.
-Return the egg mixture to the saucepan and cook over medium heat, stirring constantly with a heat-proof spatula, until lightly thickened, 2 to 3 minutes (do not boil or the eggs will curdle).
+While whisking rapidly with one hand, pour the hot citrus-sugar mixture slowly in the eggs.
+Return the egg mixture to the saucepan and cook over medium heat, stirring constantly with a heat-proof spatula, until lightly thickened, 2 to 3 minutes.
+Do not boil or the eggs will curdle.
 The curd should coat the back of the spatula.
 It will thicken further as it cools.

-- Immediately transfer the citrus curd to a clean heat-proof bowl (otherwise it will continue to cook in the hot pan and could scramble) - I prefer to pour the curd through a fine-meshed sieve to make sure it is extra smooth.
-Stir the zests into the warm curd.
+- Immediately transfer the citrus curd to a clean heat-proof bowl (otherwise it will continue to cook in the hot pan and could scramble) – I prefer to pour the curd through a fine-meshed sieve to strain and ensure it is extra smooth.
+Stir the reserved citrus zests into the warm curd.
 Continue stirring for 1 minute to stop the cooking and then let continue to cool at room temperature for 30 minutes.

-- Pour the curd into the cooled shell.
-Refrigerate the tart, covered, for at least 2 hours, or up to 24 hours, to set up.
+- Transfer the curd into the cooled tart shell, and spread into an even layer.
+Refrigerate the tart, covered, for at least 2 hours, or up to 24 hours, until it is set.

-- To make the glaze: Combine the jam and corn syrup in a small saucepan over medium heat and heat, stirring, until thinned and warm, about 1 minute.
+- To make the glaze: Combine the strained apricot jam (to do this, heat the jam and strain through a fine-mesh sieve to remove any fibrous parts) and corn syrup in a small saucepan over medium heat and heat, stirring, until thinned and warm, about 1 minute.

-- Garnish the top of the tart with a circle of blackberries around the edge and fill in with the raspberries.
+- Decorate: Garnish the top of the tart with a circle of blackberries around the edge and fill in with the raspberries.
 Brush the warm (not hot) glaze over the berries to give them shine.
 Refrigerate for up to 8 hours before serving.
-(It will still be good the next day, but the berries will begin to soften.)
+It will taste great a¼ day or two after preparing, but the berries will begin to soften.